wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/inbound_endpoint_examples/inbound-endpoint-rabbitmq-protocol.md

-# Inbound Endpoint RabbitMQ Protocol Sample
+# Using the RabbitMQ Inbound Endpoint
-## Example use case

 This sample demonstrates how one way message bridging from RabbitMQ to HTTP can be done using the inbound RabbitMQ endpoint.

 ## Synapse configuration